-One of the most common questions we get from clients or potential clients is: When is it the right time to sell my business?
-Before I can answer that question, I need more information from you.
+One of the most common questions we get from clients or potential clients is: When is the best time to sell a business?
+Before I can answer that question, I need more information from you, as choosing when to sell a business primarily comes down to the individual.
 There are three questions I have for my clients in return:

 1. How much longer do you want to work?